hypersonic-laboratories/map-showcase/README.md

 3. Add yourself as an admin in the `Config.lua` file.
 4. Upload it to your world depot.
 5. Set your game mode in your world config.
-6. Set your map in your world config.
+6. Set your map in your world config (default is `default-blank-map`).
 7. Start or restart your hosting.

 ### HUB Config Example